In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean control of the dimer in the gene expression network with dimerization

 \subsection{Main difficulties}

-In spite of being simple, the network \eqref{eq:reacnet} presents all the difficulties that can arise in bimolecular reaction networks and is a good candidate for emphasizing that moment control problem remains solvable when the moments equations are not closed.
-We list below the most important difficulties that are specific to the network \eqref{eq:reacnet} but which are also present in other bimolecular networks although in a different form: \begin{enumerate} \item The system \eqref{eq:syst} has the variance $v(t):=V(X_1(t))$ as input signal and it is not known, a priori, whether it is bounded over time or even asymptotically converging to a finite value $v^*$. \item The system \eqref{eq:syst} is nonlinear and nonlinear terms can not be neglected as they may enhance certain properties such as stability.
-It will be shown later that this is actually the case for system \eqref{eq:syst}. \item Due to our complete ignorance in the value of $v^*$ (if it exists), the system \eqref{eq:syst} exhibits an infinite number of equilibrium points.
-Understand this, however, as an artefact arising from the definition of the model \eqref{eq:syst} since the first-order moments may, in fact, have a unique stationary value. \end{enumerate}
+In spite of being simple, the network \eqref{eq:reacnet} presents all the difficulties that can arise in bimolecular reaction networks and is a good candidate for emphasizing that moment control problem may remain solvable when the moments equations are not closed.
+The first issue is that the system \eqref{eq:syst} has the variance $v(t):=V(X_1(t))$ as disturbance signal and it is not known, a priori, whether it is bounded over time or even asymptotically converging to a finite value $v^*$.
+The second one is that the system \eqref{eq:syst} is nonlinear and nonlinear terms can not be neglected as they may enhance certain properties such as stability.
+It will be shown later that this is actually the case for system \eqref{eq:syst}.
+Finally, the last one arises from the fact that, due to our complete ignorance in the value of $v^*$ (if it exists), the system \eqref{eq:syst} exhibits an infinite number of equilibrium points.
+Understand this, however, as an artefact arising from the definition of the model \eqref{eq:syst} since the first-order moments may, in fact, have a unique stationary value.